njain453/orangutan/Collection_Framwork_Assignments/1_ArrayList_assignment.md

         // Performing operation on List

          ArrayList<Integer> obj2 = new ArrayList<>(obj1);  // copy list at time of creation of new list.
+         // obj2.addAll(obj1);// This is another way to copy  Arraylist from one object to another.

         System.out.println("Values of Second ArrayList is ");